I. FAQ about the Citizens Party

 Q: Has the Citizens Party recruited any candidates yet?

 A: Yes, the Citizens Party is putting together a strong field of qualified candidates to run all across the nation.
-The Citizens Party has a goal of fielding hundreds of citizen candidates nationwide in the 2014 and 2016 general elections.
+The Citizens Party will field citizen candidates for the 2016 general elections.

 Q: If I join, will I be required to pay Citizens Party dues?